Tschipcraft/spawnanimations/README.md

 This data pack is designed to be as unintrusive as possible.
 Hidden entities including their worn armor and tools will only be invisible and silent.

+This data pack is completely server-side.

 [➜ For available settings and customization, take a look at the wiki](https://github.com/Tschipcraft/spawnanimations/wiki)

+More animations are planned for v2.0.

 ## Demo Gifs